OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 there if needed and can be set using the ``ligand_bound_com_atoms`` and ``ligand_free_com_atoms`` arguments.

-Now that all the choices have been made, the system can be prepared
+Now that all the choices have been made, the system can be prepared:

 >>> system, atm_data = atm_setup.prepare(
 ...     ligand_bound_rigid_core=[14, 11, 15],